awsdocs/aws-deep-learning-amis/doc_source/tutorial-tfserving.md

 The `tensorflow-serving-api` is pre\-installed with Deep Learning AMI with Conda\!
 You will find an example scripts to train, export, and serve an MNIST model in `~/tutorials/TensorFlow/serving`\.
 For this tutorial we will export a model then serve it with the `tensorflow_model_server` application\.
 Finally, you can test the model server with an example client script\.

-First, connect to your Deep Learning AMI with Conda and activate the Python 2\.7 TensorFlow environmenent\.
+First, connect to your Deep Learning AMI with Conda and activate the Python 2\.7 TensorFlow environment\.
 The example scripts are not compatible with Python 3\.x\.

 ```
 $ source activate tensorflow_p27